michalmuskala/jason/README.md

 A HTML report of the benchmarks (after their execution) can be found in `bench/output/encode.html` and `bench/output/decode.html` respectively.

+## Differences to Poison

+Antidote has a couple feature differences compared to Poison.

+  * no support for pretty printing.
+  * no encoders for `MapSet`, `HashSet`, `Range` and `Stream`.
+  * no support for encoding any structs - explicit deriving is required.

+The last two features are provided by the [`antidote_poison_compat` package](https://github.com/michalmuskala/antidote_poison_compat).

 ## License

 Antidote is released under the Apache 2.0 License - see the [LICENSE](LICENSE) file.